-MEA strongly encourages grant applicants with a proposed project located in one of these electric utility's service territory to pursue the EmPOWER Maryland energy efficiency programs offered by the electric utility.
+MEA encourages grant applicants with a proposed project located in one of these service territories to pursue the EmPOWER Maryland energy efficiency programs.
 These incentives should enable Grantees to expand the size of their respective energy projects, install more energy efficiency measures and/or serve more low-to-moderate income households.